-The expiration date is 5:00 p.m., New York City time on February 19, 1999, unless Rent-A-Center, in its sole discretion, extends the exchange offer, in which case the expiration date will mean the latest date and time to which the exchange offer is extended.
+The term "Expiration Date" means 5:00 p.m., New York City time on [, 1999,] unless Renters Choice, in its sole discretion, extends the exchange offer, in which case the term "Expiration Date" will mean the latest date and time to which the exchange offer is extended.

-In order to extend the exchange offer, Rent-A-Center will notify the exchange agent of any extension by oral or written notice and will issue a press release notifying the registered holders of old notes of such extension, each prior to 9:00 a.m., New York City time, on the next business day after the expiration date.
+In order to extend the exchange offer, Renters Choice will notify the Exchange Agent of any extension by oral or written notice and will mail to the registered holders of old notes an announcement thereof, each prior to 9:00 a.m., New York City time, on the next business day after the Expiration Date.

-Rent-A-Center reserves the right, in its sole discretion,

-- to delay accepting any old notes for exchange, to extend the exchange offer or to terminate the exchange offer if any of the conditions set forth below under "-- Certain Conditions to the Exchange Offer" have not been satisfied, by giving oral or written notice of such delay, extension or termination to the exchange agent, or

-- - to amend the terms of the exchange offer in any manner.
+Renters Choice reserves the right, in its sole discretion, (i) to delay accepting any old notes for exchange, to extend the exchange offer or to terminate the exchange offer if any of the conditions set forth below under "-- Certain Conditions to the Exchange Offer" have not been satisfied, by giving oral or written notice of such delay, extension or termination to the Exchange Agent, or (ii) to amend the terms of the exchange offer in any manner.
 Any such delay in acceptance, extension, termination or amendment will be followed as promptly as practicable by oral or written notice thereof to the registered holders of old notes.
-If the exchange offer is amended in a manner determined by Rent-A-Center to constitute a material change, Rent-A-Center will promptly disclose such amendment by means of a prospectus supplement that will be distributed to the registered holders, and Rent-A-Center will extend the exchange offer, depending upon the significance of the amendment and the manner of disclosure to the registered holders, if the exchange offer would otherwise expire during such period.
+If the exchange offer is amended in a manner determined by Renters Choice to constitute a material change, Renters Choice will promptly disclose such amendment by means of a prospectus supplement that will be distributed to the registered holders, and Renters Choice will extend the exchange offer, depending upon the significance of the amendment and the manner of disclosure to the registered holders, if the exchange offer would otherwise expire during such period.

-Without limiting the manner in which Rent-A-Center may choose to make a public announcement of any delay, extension, amendment or termination of the exchange offer, Rent-A-Center has no obligation to publish, advertise or otherwise communicate any such public announcement, other than by making a timely release to an appropriate news agency.
+Without limiting the manner in which Renters Choice may choose to make a public announcement of any delay, extension, amendment or termination of the exchange offer, Renters Choice has no obligation to publish, advertise or otherwise communicate any such public announcement, other than by making a timely release to an appropriate news agency.

-If Rent-A-Center extends the period of time during which the exchange offer is open, or if Rent-A-Center is delayed in accepting for exchange of, or in issuing and exchanging the exchange notes for, any old notes, or is unable to accept for exchange of, or issue exchange notes for, any old notes pursuant to the exchange offer for any reason, then, without prejudice to Rent-A-Center's rights under the exchange offer, the exchange agent may, on our behalf, retain all old notes tendered, and such old notes may not be withdrawn except as otherwise provided below in "-- Withdrawal of Tenders."
-The right to delay acceptance for exchange of, or the issuance and the exchange of the exchange notes for, any old notes is subject to applicable law, including Rule 14e-1(c) under the Exchange Act, which requires that Rent-A-Center either deliver the exchange notes or return the old notes deposited by or on behalf of the holders thereof promptly after termination or withdrawal of the exchange offer.
+If Renters Choice extends the period of time during which the exchange offer is open, or if Renters Choice is delayed in accepting for exchange of, or in issuing and exchanging the exchange notes for, any old notes, or is unable to accept for exchange of, or issue exchange notes for, any old notes pursuant to the exchange offer for any reason, then, without prejudice to Renters Choice's rights under the exchange offer, the exchange agent may, on our behalf, retain all old notes tendered, and such old notes may not be withdrawn except as otherwise provided below in "-- Withdrawal of Tenders."
+The right to delay acceptance for exchange of, or the issuance and the exchange of the exchange notes for, any old notes is subject to applicable law, including Rule 14e-1(c) under the Exchange Act, which requires that Renters Choice either deliver the exchange notes or return the old notes deposited by or on behalf of the holders thereof promptly after termination or withdrawal of the exchange offer.